malvuln/RansomLord/README.md

 [The Pwned] <br>
-RansomLordNG v1.0 DLLs intercept and terminate ransomware from sixty-one threat groups Adding VanHelsing, Pe32Ransom, Makop, Superblack, Mamona, Lynx and Fog to the victim list <br>
+RansomLordNG v1.0 DLLs intercept and terminate ransomware from sixty-one threat groups Adding VanHelsing, Pe32Ransom, Makop, Superblack, Mamona, Lynx and Fog to the victim list <br><br>
 Note: if you plan on testing Fog ransomware, you will have to bypass many malware anti-analysis and debugging techniques.
 Failure to do that will result in 'Sandbox detected!
 Exiting process...' <br>